Dr. Tom Phelan

 Professional Experience

-Associate Professor, Research Director, and Environmental Engineering Division Chief, Department of Civil & Environmental Engineering, U.S. Air Force Academy (2016-present)
+Associate Professor of Environmental Engineering, Environmental Engineering Division Chief, & Research Director, Department of Civil & Environmental Engineering, United States Air Force Academy, Colorado (2017-2022)

 Research and Scholarly Interests